Semiautomatic dimensional screening of plastic scintillator cubes using image analysis and robotics: Completed System Incorporating a Robotic Arm

-The robotic arm can also perform the initial placement of cubes onto the platform which is currently done manually.
+The robotic arm is also capable of performing the initial placement of cubes onto the platform which is currently done manually.
 We demonstrated that the xArm 6 robotic arm can sequentially pick cubes from a densely packed box and place them onto the platform.
 Although the current system uses only one robotic arm, introducing a second would enable full automation of the inspection and screening process.
 Once the box of cubes is set, the system could operate completely unattended.

-Further improvements in screening accuracy may be achieved through multivariate analysis using extracted parameters, or by employing machine learning techniques that take the raw images as input.
+The 48-category classification increases the complexity of downstream storage and assembly.
+However, this scheme is intended to be used together with automated handling, in which robotic sorting and systematic category management can reduce the risk of layout errors.
+In addition, the number of categories can be adjusted according to the required alignment tolerance and the practical constraints of the assembly process.

+In large-scale detector construction, the total inspection time is an important consideration.
+Although the inspection time per cube is approximately 15 seconds in the current system, the overall throughput can be effectively increased by operating multiple inspection units in parallel.
+Since the system is modular and relatively compact, such parallelization can be implemented straightforwardly, allowing the total processing time to scale inversely with the number of units.

+In this study, the calibration was performed once during the initial setup of the system.
+No significant change in the measurement results was observed during the subsequent inspection of about 6,500 cubes over approximately one month.
+For larger-scale operation over a longer period, however, periodic recalibration may be required to account for possible environmental changes or mechanical drift.

+These features provide a practical path toward fully automated and scalable quality control for future large-scale detector construction.